-- If you are carrying cargo and towing a trailer, include the tongue weight in the maximum ATV load limit. - Load cargo on the carriers as close to the center of the ATV as possible.
-Put cargo at the rear of the front carrier, at the front of the rear carrier, and center it - Tie down cargo securely to the carriers.
+- If you are carrying cargo and towing a trailer, include the tongue weight in the maximum ATV load limit - Load cargo on the carriers as close to the center of the ATV as possible.
+Put cargo at the rear of the front carrier, at the front of the rear carrier, and center it. - Tie down cargo securely to the carriers.
 Make sure cargo in the trailer cannot move around.
-A shifting load can cause an accident.
+A shifting load can cause an accident. - Make sure the load does not interfere with controls or your ability to see where you are going. - Ride more slowly than you would without a load.
+The more weight you carry, the slower you should go. - Allow more braking distance.
+A heavier ATV

-- Make sure the load does not interfere with controls or your ability to see where you are going. - Ride more slowly than you would without a load.
-The more weight you carry, the slower you should go.
-Although conditions vary, it is good practice not to exceed 2nd gear whenever you are carrying heavier loads or when towing a trailer. - Allow more braking distance.
-A heavier ATV takes longer to stop. - Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
+- takes longer to stop. - Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
 Choose terrain carefully.
 Added weight affects the stability and handling of the ATV.